HIV/AIDS in Southern Africa

-The overarching aims of IeDEA-SA are to conduct clinical, epidemiological and health services research in order to inform HIV/AIDS and TB service delivery in the region, to increase the capacity for delivering ART, and, ultimately, to improve the prognosis of people living with HIV and AIDS in Southern Africa.
+The overarching aims of IeDEA-SA are to conduct clinical, epidemiological and health services research in order to inform HIV/AIDS, TB and cancer service delivery in the region, to increase the capacity for delivering ART, and, ultimately, to improve the prognosis of people living with HIV and AIDS in Southern Africa.
 The scientific agenda responds to the operational and clinical research priorities identified by the World Health Organization (WHO) and opinion leaders in the field and focuses on questions that cannot be answered by one site.

 IeDEA-SA’s potential is widely recognized by information consumers, including WHO and UNAIDS, and the HIV Modelling and MESH consortia.
 IeDEA-SA is also leading in innovations, from novel approaches to statistical modelling to linkages with other records including national death and cancer registries.